 Chef’s philosophy effortlessly matches Sonesta’s “Food Is Art” catering philosophy which embraces using the freshest of ingredients from local sources, allowing us to create new seasonal menus offering a unique culinary experience for each event.
 As Executive Chef, Mattia personally oversees the menu for every function and will customize any menus to the group’s exact specifications.

 You can see a detailed schedule for our Continuing Medical Education classes and sign up at our CME page.

 Alliance for a Healthier Generation Video

 This is a great video shot by the Alliance for a Healthier Generation.
 It was shown at the ceremony where the Goldring Center for Culinary Medicine was awarded the Innovation Award for Health Care Provider Training and Education.
-More information on their WEBSITE.
+More information on their website at healthiergeneration.org.

 Chef Leah Takes You Grocery Shopping

 Don’t miss this great video of Chef Leah shopping for a family of four.
 A week’s worth of groceries for not much money!

 GCCM is now enrolling families for cooking classes.
 We are offering Free Family Cooking Classes to families with children enrolled at a N.O.
 College Prep Schools (Crocker, Cohen and/or Sylvanie Williams).
 Parents and children will learn side-by-side how to cook healthier foods, how to cook together, how to prepare healthy foods inexpensively and MORE!